 Up to now, relatively little effort has been devoted to optimizing performance because validation was the main concern.
-However, some increase in speed is expected with
+However, some increase in speed is expected with fine tuning of the secondary particle production cuts.

 - improvements in BABAR geometry models, - improvements in the Geant4 electromagnetic processes, and